Los Gatos, California: Geography and environment

-State Route 85 roughly marks the northern boundary of the town, although a few pockets of homes to its North are included.
+State Route 85 roughly marks the northern boundary of the town, although a few pockets of homes to its north are included.
 Highway 9 (Los Gatos-Saratoga Road) from the coast terminates at Highway 17.
-Downtown Los Gatos, the area on and around Santa Cruz Avenue and Main Street, is located in the southwest quadrant of town.
+Downtown Los Gatos, the area on and around Santa Cruz Avenue and Main Street, is located in the southwestern quadrant of town.
 A left exit on northbound Highway 17 becomes the south end of South Santa Cruz Avenue, leading into downtown.
 The area around Los Gatos Boulevard, east of Highway 17, is much more typically suburban than downtown, with medium-sized shopping centers clustered at major intersections of the multilane boulevard.
 Although the town has generally a quiet setting, its principal noise generators are State Route 17 and Los Gatos Boulevard.
 Sound levels within one hundred and fifty feet of Los Gatos Boulevard exceed 60 db CNEL (Community Noise Equivalent Level), a generally unacceptable range for residential living.

 Vasona Park, a county park, and neighboring Oak Meadow Park, which belongs to the town, are located in what is roughly the geographic middle of the town, bordered on the south by Blossom Hill Road, on the east by Highway 17, on the west by University Avenue, and reaching at the north end not quite all the way to Lark Avenue.
 Located in the parks is the popular William "Billy" Jones Wildcat Railroad.
 In Vasona Park is the trail to Prune Ridge.
 Los Gatos Creek begins in the Santa Cruz Mountains south of the town and runs through the town parallel to Highway 17 all the way through neighboring Campbell and San Jose to the Guadalupe River, which flows into San Francisco Bay.
 A walking, jogging, and biking trail called the Los Gatos Creek Trail runs alongside much of the creek from Lexington Dam through Vasona Park and Campbell to Meridian Avenue in San Jose.
 In Los Gatos, the trail passes the 1854 Forbes Mill.

-According to the United States Census Bureau, the town has a total area of 30.1 km2.
-29.9 km2 of it is land and 0.2 km2 of it, comprising 0.69%, is water.
+According to the United States Census Bureau, the town has a total area of 30.1 km2, of which 29.9 km2 is land and 0.2 km2, comprising 0.69%, is water.